 - Dell G15 Ryzen Edition Gaming Laptop, (https://deals.dell.com/en-us/productdetail/f7mj) Ryzen 7 5800H / RTX 3060, 16GB RAM, 512GB SSD, 1080p 165Hz, $1,049.99 at Dell.com (29% off)

 - Samsung Galaxy Book Odyssey, Core i7-11600H / RTX 3050Ti, 16GB RAM, 512GB SSD, 15.6-inch 1080p display, $1,159.99 at Microsoft (23% off)

-We had some issues with Acer’s earlier Swift 3, but the 11th-gen Swift 3 improves.
-HP’s laptop looks pretty solid, though average.
+The Swift X discount isn’t profound, but the laptop won an Editor’s Choice award.
 There are a couple of gaming laptops that might double as productivity machines, too.
 Other laptop back-to-school deals that feature Intel Celeron processors and 4GB of RAM are too underpowered for us to recommend.
-If you buy the HP.com (-15t-dw300) deal, double-check that it has the 1080p display option checked!

 Back to school Chromebook deals

 We’ve picked the best back-to-school Chromebook deals for you.
 Don’t be afraid of buying an older Chromebook, but we’ve considered the trade-off between price and performance in our back-to-school recommendations.
 Want more ideas?
 Start with PCWorld’s list of the best Chromebooks.

 - Lenovo Flex 5i 13, Intel Core i3-1115G4, 8GB RAM, 64GB SSD, 13.3-inch 1080p, $361.00 at Amazon (34% off)